Do I even need a dinghy?

 For better or for worse

-In the end we went with a Highfield 380 pretty well optioned out.
-We looked at other manufactures, and in the end, it simply came down to it being lightweight and having an aluminum bottom.
+In the end, we went with a Highfield 380 pretty well-optioned out.
+We looked at other manufacturers, and in the end, it simply came down to it being lightweight and having an aluminum bottom.
 It’s 12.6 feet, rated for 7 people and can carry 1526 LBS.
 Weighing in about 430 pounds as equipped excluding the motor, battery, Raycor fuel filter, and ground tackle, which brings us up to 675 pounds in total.
-For the most part we are pretty happy with our choices and feel fairly good in hind site.
+For the most part, we are pretty happy with our choices and feel fairly good in hindsight.

 Parking this bitch

 If there is no beach to beach it, you’ll be needing to find a cement wall or pontoon to land on.
 It can be a hassle.
-Most pontoons, what I’ve grown up calling docks and for some reason now are called pontoons, are privately owned by business.
+Most pontoons, what I’ve grown up calling docks and for some reason now are called pontoons, are privately owned by businesses.
 Landing on one you’ll almost never really know if it’s ok.
-If you ask they might say no, so don’t ask and just do I’ve learned.
+If you ask they might say no, so don’t ask, just do, I’ve learned.
 Mostly look for other dinghies around and land there.
 It will probably be just fine, lol.